 VI.F.
 Build America, Buy America

-Applicants should be aware that if their proposals include using Federal funds for a project that includes the purchase of goods, products, and materials on any form of construction, alteration, maintenance, or repair of infrastructure in the United States for identified EPA financial assistance funding programs, they must comply with the following Term and Condition if they are selected for award.
-Applicants should direct questions about this requirement to the program Point of Contact listed in Section VII.
+Certain projects under this competition are subject to the Buy America Sourcing requirements under the Build America, Buy America (BABA) provisions of the Infrastructure Investment and Jobs Act (IIJA) (P.L.
+117-58, §§ 70911-70917) when using funds for the purchase of goods, products, and materials on any form of construction, alteration, maintenance, or repair of infrastructure in the United States.
+The Buy America preference requirement applies to all of the iron and steel, manufactured products, and construction materials used for an infrastructure project under an award identified in EPA’s financial assistance funding programs subject to BABA report.

-a.
-The recipient is subject to the Buy America Sourcing requirements under the Build America, Buy America provisions of the Infrastructure Investment and Jobs Act (IIJA) (P.L.
-117-58, §§ 70911-70917) for the types of infrastructure projects under the EPA Program and activities specified in the chart, “Environmental Protection Agency's Identification of Federal Financial Assistance Infrastructure Programs Subject to the Build America Buy America Provisions of the Infrastructure Investment and Jobs Act.”
-None of the funds provided under this award may be used for a project of infrastructure unless all iron and steel, manufactured products, and construction materials that are consumed in, incorporated into, or affixed to an infrastructure project are produced in the United States.
-The Buy America preference requirement applies to an entire infrastructure project, even if it is funded by both Federal and non-Federal funds.
-The recipient must implement these requirements in its procurements, and these requirements must flow down to all subawards and contracts at any tier.
-For legal definitions and sourcing requirements, the recipient must consult EPA’s Build America, Buy America website and the Office of Management and Budget’s (OMB) Memorandum M-22-11, Initial Implementation Guidance on Application of Buy America Preference in Federal Financial Assistance Programs for Infrastructure.
+These sourcing requirements require that all iron, steel, manufactured products, and construction materials used in Federally funded infrastructure projects must be produced in the United States.
+The recipient must implement these requirements in its procurements, and this article must flow down to all subawards and contracts at any tier.
+For legal definitions and sourcing requirements, the recipient must consult the EPA’s Build America, Buy America website.

-b.
+Please consider this information when preparing budget information.
+EPA has and will continue to provide further guidance on which projects are subject to BABA provisions and will work with grant recipients to support implementation as necessary.

 When supported by rationale provided in IIJA § 70914, the recipient may submit a waiver to EPA.
-Recipients should request guidance on the submission instructions of an EPA waiver request from the EPA Point of Contact listed in Section VII.
-A list of approved EPA waivers (general applicability and project specific) is available on the EPA Build America, Buy America website.
+The recipient should request guidance on the submission instructions of an EPA waiver request from the EPA Point of Contact listed in Section VII.
+A list of approved EPA waivers is available on the Build America, Buy America website.

-c.
-For questions regarding the applicability of the Build America, Buy America Act requirements to this announcement or if there is an approved waiver in place, please contact the EPA Point of Contact listed in Section VII.
+In addition to BABA requirements, all procurements under grants may be subject to the domestic preference provisions of 2 CFR § 200.322.

+See “Build America, Buy America” clause in EPA’s Solicitation Clauses.

 SECTION VII. – EPA REGIONAL BROWNFIELD PROGRAM CONTACTS